jamesdbrock/monadic-parsers-at-input-boundary/README.md

 Speed.

-You can expect a monadic parser to run about a hundred times slower than a regular expression.
+You can expect a PureScript monadic parser to run about fifty times slower than a JavaScript regular expression.

 If you recognize Noam Chomsky and you know something about the Chomsky hierarchy, then you know that there are certain speed optimizations which